BioPAL/BioPAL/README.md

         git clone --branch <branchname> <remote-repo-url>
     where:
--- `<remote-repo-url>` is https://github.com/your_name_here/BioPAL.git (write your specific name) -- `<branchname>` is the specific branch to be cloned: currently the developers branch is called `dev`
+-- `<remote-repo-url>` is https://github.com/your_name_here/BioPAL.git (write your specific name) -- `<branchname>` is the branch to be cloned: currently there is only a branch called `main`
     so the clone command will be (write your specific name):

-        git clone --branch dev https://github.com/your_name_here/BioPAL.git
+        git clone --branch main https://github.com/your_name_here/BioPAL.git

 ##### Make a local clone (users)